Shelby219/Your-Thrift-Co./README.md

 - Payments - This feature is via the use of Stripe API as a third party service.
 Once a payment is successful is then enables the creation of a payment record.
 This record is able to be accessed on the users profile.

-- Reviews - NTH - The feature enables users to leave a review via an item purchased accessible by a user.
+- Reviews - The feature enables users to leave a review via an item purchased accessible by a user.
 So if a user has made a purchase from another user, the buyer can leave a review on seller and item via the item.
 This allows for users to maintain a review rating out of 5.
 A future aspect of this feature is enabling both buyers to review a seller and seller to review a buyer, instead of just via an item.

 #### Future